 - Failure to provide follow-up care

+If you suspect malpractice, you can sue a doctor or hospital in Livonia.
 Anyone who wants to file a malpractice suit in Michigan must notify all intended defendants at least 182 days before filing.
 If this Notice of Intent to File meets all the applicable legal requirements, the two-year statute of limitations may be paused for those 182 days.

 Furthermore, MCL §600.2169 requires malpractice victims to include an affidavit of merit with their case filing.
 This affidavit must be signed by a medical professional working in the same field, with the same qualifications as the defendant(s).